 However, those wholesale energy costs have been declining for some time.
 And that has meant energy suppliers feel more confident about offering fixed energy tariffs.

 There are still limits to that confidence, though.
-In many cases, the fixed energy tariffs are restricted to only existing customers.
-Suppliers aren’t doing battle for other suppliers’ customers just yet.
-The pricing is also pretty modest, in many cases representing only a small improvement on what you are likely to pay with a tariff protected by the energy price cap.
+In some cases, the fixed energy tariffs are restricted to only existing customers.
+The pricing is also pretty modest, in many cases representing only a small saving against the current price cap – and that changes every three months.

 What will happen to energy prices?

-To make a decision on fixing, you need to understand what is likely to happen to the energy price cap over the next year.
+To make a decision on fixing, you need to understand what is likely to happen to the energy price cap over the next year and will energy prices go down in 2024.

 The pros of fixing your energy tariff

-If you find a fixed deal for less than the current price cap, it might be worth considering, especially if you are someone that really values price certainty and want to lock your rates in for a year now, without having to worry about what happens in the energy market over that period.
+Based on current predictions, and there is no crystal ball with this, our rough rule of thumb is if you find a fixed deal for around 15% less than the new January price cap, it might be worth considering.
+If you are someone that really values price certainty and want to lock your rates in for a year now, without having to worry about what happens in the energy market over that period, you may even look at fixes that are around 10% less than the current price cap.

-In fact, that certainty is another crucial selling point.
 With a fixed energy tariff, you know broadly what you will be paying for your energy each month.
-The supplier works out what your likely annual use is going to cost, and then divides that into 12 equal monthly payments.
+The supplier works out what your likely annual use is going to cost, and then divides that into 12 equal monthly payments through your energy direct debit.

 Having that knowledge around what your outgoings on energy will be is a positive at all times, but particularly in the current environment when so many are seeing our household finances stretched.
 Knowing what your energy will cost you makes budgeting a lot easier – though of course, if you start to use more, your bill will go up.